Ron Livingston

 Ronald Joseph Livingston (born June 5, 1967) is an American actor.
-He is best known for playing Peter Gibbons in the 1999 film Office Space and Captain Lewis Nixon III in the 2001 miniseries Band of Brothers.

-Livingston's other roles include the films Swingers (1996), Adaptation (2002), The Conjuring (2013); and the television series Loudermilk, and Boardwalk Empire, on which he appeared in the fourth season.
+He is best known for playing Peter Gibbons in Office Space (1999) and Captain Lewis Nixon III in the miniseries Band of Brothers (2001).
+Livingston's other roles include the films Swingers (1996), Adaptation (2002), The Conjuring (2013), James White (2015), Tully (2018); and the television series Loudermilk (2017–2020), and Boardwalk Empire (2013).

-Early life
+Early life and education

-Livingston was born in Cedar Rapids, Iowa, to Kurt Livingston, an aerospace/electronics engineer, and Linda (née Rinas), a Lutheran pastor.
-His younger brother, John, is also an actor; while his sister, Jennifer Livingston, and brother-in-law, Mike Thompson, are TV news personalities at WKBT-DT in La Crosse, Wisconsin.
+Livingston was born in Cedar Rapids, Iowa, to Kurt Livingston, an aerospace electronics engineer, and Linda (née Rinas), a Lutheran pastor.
+He has two brothers and one sister.
+His younger brother, John, is also an actor.
+Both his sister, Jennifer Livingston, and brother-in-law, Mike Thompson, were TV news personalities at WKBT-DT in La Crosse, Wisconsin.

-Livingston attended Yale University, where he sang with The Whiffenpoofs and graduated in 1989, together with Anderson Cooper.
+Livingston attended Yale University, where he sang with The Whiffenpoofs and graduated in 1989, in the same class as Anderson Cooper.
+He graduated with a B.A. degree in Theatre Studies and English Literature.

 Livingston first acted at Theatre Cedar Rapids after being introduced to the group during a school job shadowing.
-Livingston moved to Chicago and became involved in the local theater scene.
+Livingston moved to Chicago and became involved in the local theatre scene.

 Career

-Livingston's first film role was in 1992, in Dolly Parton's Straight Talk.
-He moved to Los Angeles and was cast in supporting roles in Some Folks Call it a Sling Blade and The Low Life.
-Livingston landed his first role in a major film in 1996's Swingers.
-He starred as the male lead, Peter Gibbons, in the comedy cult classic Office Space, which co-starred Jennifer Aniston and was written and directed by Mike Judge.
-He also appeared in HBO's miniseries Band of Brothers as Captain Lewis Nixon III opposite Donnie Wahlberg and Damian Lewis.
-Livingston widened his variety of roles when he played a Hollywood agent in Adaptation (2002), a weaselly Ivy League upstart opposite Alec Baldwin's casino boss in The Cooler (2003) and teachers in Winter Solstice and Pretty Persuasion (both 2005).
+In 1992, Livingston landed his first film role, in Dolly Parton's Straight Talk.
+He then moved to Los Angeles, where he was cast in supporting roles in Some Folks Call it a Sling Blade and The Low Life.
+In 1996, Livingston was cast in Swingers, his first major role.

+In 1999, he starred as the male lead, Peter Gibbons, in the comedy cult classic Office Space, which co-starred Jennifer Aniston and was written and directed by Mike Judge.

+In 2001, he appeared in HBO's miniseries Band of Brothers as Captain Lewis Nixon III opposite Donnie Wahlberg and Damian Lewis.
+Livingston widened his variety of roles when he played a Hollywood agent in Adaptation (2002), a weaselly Ivy League upstart opposite Alec Baldwin's casino boss in The Cooler (2003) and teachers in Winter Solstice and Pretty Persuasion (both in 2005).
 He also appeared as sardonic writer Jack Berger, Carrie's short-term boyfriend in the fifth and sixth seasons of Sex and the City.
-He guest-starred in the episode "TB or Not TB" of House.
+He guest starred in the episode "TB or Not TB" of House.
 In 2006, he starred as FBI negotiator Matt Flannery in the Fox series Standoff, co-starring Rosemarie DeWitt, and he was an advertising spokesman for Sprint Nextel.

 In summer 2007, Livingston appeared on the off-Broadway stage in the world premiere of Neil LaBute's In a Dark Dark House, produced by MCC Theater, with Frederick Weller and Louisa Krause.
 The show ran May–July at the Lucille Lortel Theatre in New York City.
 In November 2007, the indie film Holly told the story of a Vietnamese girl trafficked into the sex trade in Cambodia.
 Livingston starred as Patrick, a shady card shark who becomes determined to save Holly from her ill-destined fate.